cycle/docs/basic/connect.md

 $dbal = new Database\DatabaseManager($dbConfig);
 ```

-> You can instantiate DBAL with empty connection list and configure it in runtime if needed.
+> You can instantiate DBAL with an empty connection list and configure it in runtime if needed.

 ## Configure Databases
 Spiral/Database module provides support to manage multiple databases in one application, use read/write connections and logically